MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

 # Customer intent: As someone new to Terraform and Azure, I want learn the basics of getting Terraform configured using a simple example so that I can use Terraform to define and deploy my Azure infrastructure.
 ---

-# Quickstart: Configure Terraform in Azure Cloud Shell using Azure CLI
+# Quickstart: Getting started with Terraform on Azure (Cloud Shell)

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]